-Vaccination Proof for Indoor Activities (Key to NYC)
+Vaccination Requirement: Indoor Public Activities (Key to NYC)

-People 12 and older are required to show identification and proof they have received at least one dose of a COVID-19 vaccine for:
+People ages 5 to 12 are required to show proof they have received at least one dose of a COVID-19 vaccine, and people 12 and older must show proof of two doses (except for Johnson & Johnson recipients), for:

 Includes restaurants, catering halls, hotel banquet rooms, bars, nightclubs, cafeterias, coffee shops, fast food restaurants, grocery stores with indoor dining and other indoor dining spaces